arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/04-step.md

   It seems the `path` variable already has a `.jpg` extension, so you don't need to have the second one.
 Now that you know where it happened, you will have a much easier time fixing it.

 Great work using RUM to identify, diagnose, and fix issues in your application.
-With dashboards, the RUM Explorer, and Session Replay, you have the ability to see what's going on in your application and how any errors may affect users.
+With dashboards, Error Tracking, the RUM Explorer, and Session Replay, you have the ability to see what's going on in your application and how any errors may affect users.

 Before you fix it, however, it's worth considering how you would have found this error if you weren't already looking for it.
 With this error identified, you can now create a monitor for it to be alerted if it were to happen again.